Crochet Cat Granny Square

 Cat Granny Square Instructions:

-Begin with a slip stitch on the hook and chain 4 (counts as double and beginning ring).
+Begin with a slip stitch on the hook and ch 4 (counts as dc and beginning ring).

-Round 1: 11 dc into the first ch, Join with a sl st in top of ch 3.
-[12 sts]
+Round 1: work 11 dc in the 4th ch from the hook, join with a sl-st in top of ch 3. – 12 sts

-Round 3: ch 3, 2 dc in next st, 1 dc in next st, 2 dc in next st; repeat from to end of round.
-Join with a sl st in top of ch 3.
-[36 sts]
+Round 3: ch 3, 2 dc in next st, *dc in next, 2 dc in next; repeat from * to end of round.
+Join with a sl-st in top of ch 3. – 36 sts

-Round 5: (All of this round is worked in the 3rd loop) join with a new color in the 3rd loop on stitch where the final slip stitch was made to finish round 4, sc in the same st, sc in next 3 sts, hdc in next, dc in next 2 sts, ch 1, 2dc in next, dc in next, hdc in next, sc in next 3 sts, hdc in next, dc in next, 2dc in next, ch 1, dc in next 2 sts, hdc in next, sc in next 4 sts, sl st in next 4 sts (the side of the cat's ear), ch 1, sl st in next 4 sts, sc in next 3 sts, sl st in next 4 sts, join with a sl st in top of beginning sc.
-[44 sts, 4 ch-1 corners]
+Round 5: This entire round is worked in the “3rd loop” on the back of each stitch.
+Join with a new color in the 3rd loop of the stitch where the final slip stitch was made to finish round 4, ch 1, sc in the same st, sc in next 3 sts, hdc in next, dc in next 2 sts, (ch 1, 2dc) in next, dc in next, hdc in next, sc in next 3 sts, hdc in next, dc in next, (2dc, ch 1) in next, dc in next 2 sts, hdc in next, sc in next 4 sts, sl-st in next 4 sts (the side of the cat's ear), ch 1, sl-st in next 4 sts, sc in next 3 sts, sl-st in next 4 sts, ch 1, sl-st in last 4 sts, join with a sl-st in top of beginning sc. – 44 sts, 4 ch-1 corners

-Round 6 may be repeated as many times as needed to make the size of your square.
+Round 6 may be repeated as many times as needed to increase the size of the square.
+16 sts will be added to each round count.

 Cut yarn and weave in all ends.